 STEP 3.
 Confirm your arrival

-1. Send a confirmation e-mail (only for programmes with an artistic entrance exam)
+1. Fill out the confirmation form (only for programmes with an artistic entrance exam)

 !
 Attention, the confirmation email is not an official registration, this is only the confirmation we need to start the enrolment process